 Start with Usted Unless Invited Otherwise: As a general rule, always begin by using usted when addressing someone you don't know well, someone older than you, or someone in a position of authority.
 Wait for them to invite you to use tú.
 This invitation often comes in the form of phrases like "Puedes tutearme" (You can use tú with me) or "Llámame de tú" (Call me tú).

-For example, imagine you are meeting your new boss for the first time.
+Take this: imagine you are meeting your new boss for the first time.
 You should address them using usted until they indicate that you can use tú.
+Think about it: 2.
+In real terms, if they use usted, it's a strong indication that you should do the same.
 This shows respect for their position and establishes a professional tone.
+Listen and Observe: Pay close attention to how others address the person you are speaking to.
+If they use tú, you can consider using it as well, but always err on the side of caution.

 In a group setting, observe how different people interact.
 If you notice that everyone is using usted when speaking to a particular individual, it's a clear sign that you should follow suit.